What You’ll Learn 📊

 Configuration

-After successful installation Dewesoft Historian Client should be listed in extensions list.
+After a successful installation, the Dewesoft Historian Client should appear in the list of extensions.
 Select it to open the Historian Client settings.

-First, we need to configure both the subscriber and publisher with the correct broker URL/IP and port.
-Setting the subscriber to the right IP address defines where the data is being received from.
-On the other hand, configuring the publisher defines where to send (or publish) the data, ensuring the measurements or messages are properly transmitted to the selected broker for distribution to subscribers.
-This configuration ensures clear communication paths in the data flow process.
+First, we need to configure both the subscriber and the publisher with the correct broker URL or IP address and port.
+Setting the subscriber to the correct IP address determines where the data will be received from.
+Conversely, configuring the publisher specifies where to send (or publish) the data, ensuring that measurements or messages are properly transmitted to the designated broker for distribution to subscribers.
+This configuration establishes clear communication paths in the data flow process.

 Subscriber setup

 The subscriber listens for messages from the broker on specific topics.
-To set it up, follow the instructions below:
+To configure it, follow the instructions below:

 set Broker URL/IP to historian.dewesoft.com